 These are the ones who were not defiled with women, for they are virgins.
 These are the ones who follow the Lamb wherever He goes.
 These were redeemed from among men, being firstfruits to God and to the Lamb.
 And in their mouth was found no deceit, for they are without fault before the throne of God.

 a.
 For they are virgins: Many take the virginity of the 144,000 as simply a symbol of their general purity (as in 2 Corinthians 11:2).
-But Paul recommended celibacy in distressing times (1 Corinthians 7:25-35), and Jesus spoke of woes upon those with children and families in that day (Matthew 24:19-21).
-It isn’t hard to see that God would specially call 144,000 to a literal celibacy for the kingdom’s sake during the time of the great tribulation.
+Nevertheless, Paul recommended celibacy in distressing times (1 Corinthians 7:25-35), and Jesus spoke of woes upon those with children and families in that day (Matthew 24:19-21).
+It isn't hard to see that God would call these 144,000 to a literal celibacy for the kingdom's sake during the great tribulation.

 i.
-Some most commonly apply the term virgins to women, not men.
+Commonly the term virgins is applied to women, not men.
 So does the use of virgins here mean that all the 144,000 are women?
 Not at all, according to the great Greek scholar A.T.
-Roberston: “Parthenos can be applied to men as well as women.”
+Roberston: "Parthenos can be applied to men as well as women."

 b.
 These are the ones who follow the Lamb wherever He goes: These 144,000 are of Jewish heritage (Revelation 7:4-8).
 Yet they are also clearly believers in Jesus, otherwise they would not stand with the Lamb, follow the Lamb wherever He goes, and could not be without fault before the throne of God.

 i.
 Each of the vast multitude saved during the Tribulation will be saved in exactly the same manner as anyone today: by grace, through a personal faith in Jesus Christ unto salvation.
 Even though the rapture of the church ends God's dealings with the church as such on the earth, it certainly does not change the way people come to salvation or become part of the larger family of God, which includes all the redeemed, before and after the church.